csieber/texplt/README.md

 *texplt* is a set of python scripts to prepare matplotlib figures for publishing.
 Tested with IEEE LaTex style.
 Based on latexify [1].

+## Installation

+Copy or symlink the **texplt/texplt** folder containing the python package into your project folder.

 ## Usage

 First import the two functions texSaveFig and texFigure.